SKYLINK: Scalable and Resilient Link Management in LEO Satellite Network: Evaluation

 \subsection{Scalability}

 We begin by demonstrating the scalability of \sysname.
 In Fig. \ref{fig:barplots}, we present the results of \sysname and the reference schemes for $12.7$, $25.4$, $63.5$, and $127.0$ million users respectively for different metrics.
+Anchoring to publicly reported Starlink adoption, we fit a simple exponential and use the projected January 2026 levels ($12.7$ million users) as a realistic upper bound for a constellations near-term user base.
+We then use its 1×, 2×, 5×, and 10× multiples to test scalability.
 The standard deviations across all metrics are small, consistently below $1\%$ of the average value.
 As a result, while error bars are included in the graphs, they remain barely noticeable.
 In Fig. \ref{fig:barplot_cost}, we show the average cost, which is the sum of delivered traffic weighted by its respective delay and the drop rate weighted by $T_\mathrm{max}$ as in Eq. (\ref{eq:cost}).
-In every scenario, \sysname generates the lowest cost and outperforms the random solution, the bent-pipe approach, and the algorithms based on shortest paths.
+In every scenario, \sysname generates the lowest cost and outperforms distributed Q-learning, the random solution, the bent-pipe approach, and the algorithms based on shortest paths.
 The most significant improvement can be observed compared to Dijkstra's algorithm.
 Dijkstra's algorithm only uses the shortest path from the satellite back to the ground.
 This results in frequent congestion of \glspl{gsl}, higher drops and consequently in higher cost.
 When using not only one but $k$ shortest paths, this effect is dampened.
 For $12.7$ million users, the $k$-shortest paths algorithm is still performing close to \sysname.
 However, with an increasing number of users, it shows that $k$-shortest paths suffers from the same inefficiencies as Dijkstra's algorithm.
 A similar effect can be observed for the bent-pipe solution.
-For $12.7$ million users, \sysname reduces the cost by $5.0\%$ compared to $k$-shortest paths, $11.3\%$ compared to NC-\sysname, $29.5\%$ compared to the bent-pipe solution, $54.4\%$ compared to the random approach, and $84.6\%$ compared to Dijkstra.
+For $12.7$ million users, \sysname reduces the cost by $5.0\%$ compared to $k$-shortest paths, $11.3\%$ compared to NC-\sysname, $29.5\%$ compared to the bent-pipe solution, $29.8\%$ compared to distributed Q-learning, $54.4\%$ compared to the random approach, and $84.6\%$ compared to Dijkstra.